 - 1. Only persons listed on the most recent certification form and lease, or added in accordance with law will be permitted to occupy a dwelling unit. - Generally HHA will approve the addition of a household member when that individual passes screening and does not result in the household becoming larger than the maximum occupancy limit of the current unit. - 3.
-When adding a new household member who is under the age of six to an existing household, the tenant must disclose and provide verification of the SSN of the individual to be added within 90 days of adding the new member.
-An additional 90 extension must be granted if delays are due to circumstances beyond the family's control. - 4.
-Residents who permit unauthorized individuals to occupy their units are subject to lease termination and eviction.

-5. Once removed, a household member cannot be added to a household for twelve (12) months and is subject to eligibility screening.
+Residents who permit unauthorized individuals to occupy their units are subject to lease termination and eviction. - 4.
+Once removed, a household member cannot be added to a household for twelve (12) months and is subject to eligibility screening.